Jukebox History 1914-1933

 above it is right also to mention the Autophono developed and patented by the inventor Oberlin Smith in Bridgeton, New Jersey.
 The Autophono was

-patents filed on the 29th December 1921 and 10th May 1924.
-Interesting is,
+filed on the 29th December 1921 and 10th May 1924.

-one might consider a forerunner of the jukebox stroller.
+switchboard that one might consider a forerunner of the jukebox stroller.
 The Autophono

 invented by Oberlin Smith was described in the "Popular Science" magazine in May 1923, and developed at his